Documentation

 4.2 Run the preflight check

-Verify that your credentials are working before running a full sync:
+Verify your credentials before running a full sync:

 vpctl artifact sync preflight

-This command syncs one Docker image and one ORAS artifact as a test.
-If it fails, it prints troubleshooting hints.
+) one Helm chart as a test.
+If the test fails, it prints troubleshooting hints.

 4.3 Sync the Docker images